 Full of Surprises

 You never know what are you getting.
 Your Doodle puppy may have curly, wavy, or straight hair.
-It may be a small, medium, large-sized dog.
+It may be a small or large dog.
 They come in lots of colors and patterns.
 There are lots of possibilities and probabilities.

 So, these were 7 interesting facts about Doodles.
 If you have plans to get a Doodle puppy, make sure you do all the necessary research before getting one.
 Also, first, try to adopt a dog from an animal shelter, if not found, then get one from a reputable breeder and not from a puppy mill.